This post was last updated on February 11th, 2021 at 03:59 pm

 How long does an EPC last for?

 Once your EPC has been issued, it is then valid for ten years.
+Once it runs out, you do not need to get a new one unless you are entering a new tenancy with new tenants.

 Your EPC will also come with a recommendation report containing advice and improvements that will make your property more energy efficient.
 Your assessor’s suggestions may include: